swarmion/swarmion/user-docs/documentation/docs/how-to-guides/1-use-serverless-contracts/2-eventbridge.md

 const eventBridgeClient = new EventBridgeClient({});

-//  the event bus name is here available in an env variable, but you can adapt this const eventBusName = getEnvVariable('EVENT_BUS_NAME');
+//  the event bus name is here available in an env variable, but you can adapt this
+//  eventBusName can also be a getter function that is only called before sending the event const eventBusName = getEnvVariable('EVENT_BUS_NAME');

 const putMyCustomEvent = buildPutEvent(myEventBridgeContract, {